The baby name Claudia feels confident and distinctive, a name that promises great things.

 When the book was adapted for the big screen in 1994, Kirsten Dunst played the child vampire.
 She earned a Golden Globe nomination for the role.

-Along the way, famous Claudias also include:
+Along the way, real and fictional Claudias also include:

 • Former First Lady Lady Bird Johnson was born Claudia Alta Taylor.
 She was named after her uncle Claud.
 (Though she answered to her nickname from childhood forward.)